Maislinn/Redux_Store/README.md

 ## Installation
 - Mongoose
-- Express.js
-- JavaScript Date Library
+- JS
-- Morgan
+- React

 ## Usage
-Please view my demo video in asset folder to see a live demo of this application in insomnia
+Please view my demo video in asset folder to see a live demo of this application

 ## Features
 - Redux